 The content of the subject is the same irrespective of Faculty.

-Though you will likely belong to the same Faculty throughout your career at the University, many students take modules offered by several Schools, and students may take up to 80 credits in courses offered by another Faculty.
+Though you will likely belong to the same Faculty throughout your career at the University, many students take modules offered by several Schools.
 Only students within the Faculty of Medicine can take Medicine modules.